 The Licensee shall submit to the Board, as part of the Annual Report required under Part B, Item 2, a Geotechnical Engineer’s Inspection Report.
 The Report shall include a cover letter from the Licensee outlining an implementation plan addressing each of the Geotechnical Engineer’s recommendations.

-The Licensee shall, at least sixty (60) days prior to constructing Collection Pond No.2 (CP2), conduct a detailed geotechnical investigation to characterize the overburden in the vicinity of CP2 to determine depth to bedrock.
-During this campaign, thermistors shall be installed to assess permafrost depth.
-Based on the results of this investigation, an assessment of a liner shall be conducted and summarized in the Design Report to be provided to the Board, as required under Part D, Item 1.

 The Licensee shall obtain a digital photographic record of all the watercourse crossings before, during, and after construction has been completed.

-The Licensee shall implement the Quality Assurance / Quality Control (QA/QC) Plan as accepted by the Board under Part B, Item 12.
+The Licensee shall implement the Quality Assurance / Quality Control (QA/QC) Plan.
 This Plan shall be maintained in accordance with current Standard Methods and the 1996 Quality Assurance (QA) and Quality Control (QC) Guidelines for Use by Class “A” Licensees in Meeting SNP Requirements (INAC).

-The Licensee shall annually review the approved QA/QC Plan and modify the Plan as necessary.
-Proposed changes shall be submitted to an accredited laboratory for acceptance.
+The Licensee shall annually review the approved QA/QC Plan and modify the Plan as necessary..

 All analyses shall be conducted as described in the most recent edition of “Standard Methods for the Examination of Water and Wastewater” or by other such methods approved by an Analyst.